 Hover to see how factors connect to Emotion.
 Then click connected factors to explore strategies related to multiple factors.

 Emotions are complex psychological states stemming from our positive and negative experiences.
 They can affect our minds and bodies and therefore can support or hinder learning.
-Feeling safe and accepted has particular impact on learning, as anxiety can overtax the brain, making it harder for a student to reason with numbers and solve math problems.
+Cultural and family differences can impact how emotions are expressed and recognized in others.

 Several aspects of Emotion can drive mathematical development: